 - Andrew Douglas, Managing Principle, FCW Lawyers

-- Dr Caroline Johnson, General Practitioner, Surrey Hills Medical Centre
+- Dr Caroline Johnson, General Practitioner and Winner of the Victoria RACGP General Practitioner of the Year Award 2019, Surrey Hills Medical Centre

 - Dr Arthur Stabolidis, Principal Psychologist, The Psychology Suite

 - Peter Gould, Service Manager, Workplace Health, Safety, and Wellbeing, Redland City Council